metomi/rose/sphinx/api/configuration/metadata.rst

-         :ref:`command-rose-config-edit` will also use descriptions set for sections or namespaces as page header text (appears at the top of a panel or page), with clickable id and URL links as in help.
+         :ref:`command-rose-config-edit` will also use descriptions set for sections or namespaces as page header text (appears at the top of a panel or page), with clickable ID and URL links as in help.
          Descriptions set for variables may be automatically shown underneath the variable name in :ref:`command-rose-config-edit`, depending on view options.